ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 **Note:** To refer to the folder where LISVAP project is running, you may use `$(ProjectPath)`, or its alias `$(ProjectDir)`.

-## Prefixes of input meteo variables and output variables
+## Prefixes of input/output meteorological variables

 Each variable is read as a stack of maps.

-### Using PCRaster format

-For PCRaster maps, the name of each map starts with prefix, and ends with the number of the time step.
-All characters in between are filled with zeroes.
- The name of each map is made up of a total of 11 characters: 8 characters, a dot and a 3-character suffix.
-For instance, using a prefix ‘tx’ we get:

-   tx000000.007		at time step 7

-   tx000035.260		at time step 35260

-To avoid unexpected behaviour, **never** use numbers in the prefix!
-For example:

-​    PrefixTMax=tx10

-For the first time step this yields the following file name: tx100000.001 But this is actually interpreted as time step 100,000,001! **Therefore, do not use numbers in the prefix!**

-### Using netCDF mapstacks

 Name of each map is made up of its prefix followed by .nc extension.

-The corresponding part of the settings file is pretty self-explanatory (note that you will never need *all* these variables together in one LISVAP run):
+Define in this section prefixes for all the meteorological **input** variables you would like let LISVAP run with.
+Below the prefix configuration of the meteorological input variables from the EFAS dataset as an example.

  ```xml
 <group>